theupdateframework/pep-on-pypi-with-tuf/README.rst

 What Changes are Required on PyPI?
 ----------------------------------

-In order for package updaters to securely download and verify packages with TUF, a few extra files are required to exist on the repository.
-These extra repository files are called TUF metadata files.
-TUF metadata files contain information like which keys are trusted, the cryptographic hashes of files, signatures on the metadata, metadata version numbers, and the date after which the metadata should be considered expired.
+In order for package updaters like pip to securely download and verify packages with TUF, a few extra files are required to exist on PyPI.
+These extra repository files are called TUF metadata.
+TUF metadata contains information like which keys are trusted, the cryptographic hashes of files, signatures on the metadata, metadata version numbers, and the date after which the metadata should be considered expired.

-When a package updater using TUF wants to check for updates, it asks TUF to do the work.
+When a package updater wants to check for updates, it asks TUF to do the work.
 That is, a package updater never has to deal with this additional metadata or understand what's going on underneath.
-If TUF reports back that there are updates available, a package updater can then ask TUF to download these files.
+If TUF reports back that there are updates available, a package updater can then ask TUF to download these files from PyPI.
 TUF downloads them and checks them against the TUF metadata that it also downloads from the repository.
-If the downloaded target files are trustworthy, TUF then hands them over to the package updater.  `metadata`__ provides information about each of the required metadata and their expected content.
-The next section covers the metadata roles expected for PyPI.
+If the downloaded target files are trustworthy, TUF then hands them over to the package updater.  `Metadata`__ provides information about each of the required metadata and their expected content.
+The next section covers the different metadata recommended for PyPI.

 __ https://github.com/theupdateframework/tuf/blob/develop/METADATA.md